 Caption: Image of tagged phytoplankton (diatom) from TRACER scientists They tagged the cells using Annexin labelled protein + a DNA stain Sytox Blue.
-The fluorescent Annexin tag only attaches to the cell membrane phospholipid layer when it's flipped, a hallmark of death.
-Once the cells are tagged it is possible to count the dead cells using the cytometer.
+The stains are visible only when the cells are dying, because as they die the cell membrane becomes permeable to the stain.
+Once the cells are tagged it is possible to count the dead cells using a flow cytometer.
 Cells with both tags (Fluorescent Annexin and Sytox) combined show that the cells are dying.
-(Fig X, The diatom F. cylindrus stained with FITC labelled Annexin showing a green undulating flipped membrane, second live cell shows the cell is auto-fluorescing red due to chlorophyll).
+(Fig X, The diatom F. cylindrus stained with FITC labelled Annexin showing a green undulating membrane, a second live cell shows the cell is auto-fluorescing red due to chlorophyll).
 Photo Credit: Allison Lee and J. Duncan Taylor, Institute for Systems Biology (2013) [13]